Crystal Records — Cynthia Koledo DeAlmeida, Oboe

 pliable, soft, but with a lot of strength underneath – a very American quality,

-of the Pittsburgh Symphony in September 1991.
-For two years prior to this she
+Symphony in September 1991.
+For two years prior to this she was associate

-was associate principal oboe of the Philadelphia Orchestra.
-Since joining the
+principal oboe of the Philadelphia Orchestra.
+Since joining the Pittsburgh

-Pittsburgh Symphony, she has been featured as soloist in concertos by Bach,
+Symphony, she has been featured as soloist in concertos by Bach, Haydn, Mozart,

-Haydn, Mozart, Strauss, and Vaughan Williams.
-In 1993 the Pittsburgh Symphony
+Strauss, and Vaughan Williams.
+In 1993 the Pittsburgh Symphony commissioned a

-in André Previn’s Sonata for Oboe, Bassoon, and Pianowith Nancy Goeres and
+André Previn’s Sonata for Oboe, Bassoon, and Pianowith Nancy

-Music degree from the University of Michigan where she
+the University of Michigan where she studied with Arno

-degree from Temple University in Philadelphia as a
+from Temple University in Philadelphia as a student of

 the Music Academy of the West in Santa